jgm/pandoc/test/command/biblatex-sorace.md

 ^D
 ---
-nocite: '[@*]'
+nocite: "[@*]"
 references:
-- annote: 'This is a patent entry with a holder field.
+- annote: "This is a patent entry with a holder field.
 Note the format of the type and date fields in the database file.
-Compare almendro, laufenberg, and kowalik'
+Compare almendro, laufenberg, and kowalik"
   author:
   - family: Sorace
     given: Ronald E.